restorando/angular-pickadate/README.md

 ### Future development

-Currently `pickadate` only works as an inline datepicker, but would like it to make it work in any text input as an overlay like the `jquery-ui` one.
+Currently `pickadate` only works as an inline datepicker, but would like to make it work in any text input as an overlay like the `jquery-ui` one.
 Will be happy to merge your pull requests.